 Many people have wondered over the years, “What, exactly, makes the Cheltenham Festival so special?”
 Well, if this meeting was an album then it would be Sgt.
 Peppers, because the hits just keep on coming.
 We’ve already told you about the Supreme Novices Hurdle, the race that gets the week underway, yet almost no sooner has that one finished does the Arkle Challenge Trophy get underway.
 Between 1946 and 1969 there was a race run at Festival that was known as the Cotswold Chase.
 (This is not to be confused with a race of the same name, now run as a trial for the Gold Cup and ran at Cheltenham in January since 1980).

 The original Cotswold Chase was replaced by the Arkle Challenge Trophy in 1969, a race dedicated to the memory of Arkle, who won the Gold Cup on three occasions during the 1960s.
 First sponsored by Waterford Castle in 1991, it is a good example of Ireland’s connection to Cheltenham, having since been sponsored by both Guinness and the Irish Independent.
-At the time of writing it is sponsored by the Racing Post, as it has been since 2012.
+At the time of writing it is sponsored by the Sporting Life, as it has been since 2021 taking over from the Racing Post.
 Arkle had a TimeForm rating of 212, which is the highest ever given to a steeplechaser.
 Little wonder, then, that this is seen as such a great race to win.

 |Course||Grade||Fences||Distance (m)||Winner / Purse|

 |Old Course||Grade 1||13||1m 7f 199y (3200m)||£73,855 / £127,800|